How to watch Canada's Drag Race online: stream the new show from anywhere

 There’s no word yet whether VH1, the US home of RuPaul’s Drag Race, will be airing this Canadian incarnation.
 But don’t fret squirrel friends, because you can get your hands on Canada’s Drag Race through WOWPresents Plus, the self-dubbed “official streamer of all things drag,” which gifts Americans access to RuPaul’s international shows (including Drag Race UK and Season 2 of Drag Race Thailand).

-First, bask in the warm glow of its week-long week-long fee trial before being charged the low-price of $3.99 for monthly access.
+First, bask in the warm glow of its week-long free trial before being charged the low-price of $3.99 for monthly access.
 If you’re a drag aficionado or RuPaul obsessive, you won’t want to miss its impressive library of original content that includes Werq the World, Untucked, and Transformations.

 Of course, if you’ve ended up abroad for work you could find keeping up with the backstage shade and post-elimination drama problematic, thanks to geo-blocking restrictions.
 The best way to avoid this, as we’ve already detailed, is to purchase a VPN like ExpressVPN.
 That way you can connect to your streaming service back home and watch Canada’s Drag Race no matter where you are.